IRIS

 No Change

-If occupancy is greater than zero and does not change for 24 hours, this condition will be triggered.
+If occupancy is greater than zero and does not change for the duration, this condition will be triggered.
 It will clear immediately if the occupancy changes.

 Occ Spike